-Maclean Gaulin is a fifth year Ph.D. student in accounting at the Jesse H. Jones Graduate School of Business.
+Maclean (Mac) Gaulin is an assistant professor at the David Eccles School of Business, University of Utah.
 His background is in Electrical Engineering where he worked in the industry for four years before joining the Ph.D. program at Rice University.
-His research interests include corporate disclosure and information dissemination research.
+His research interests include corporate narrative disclosures, information demand, dissemination, and resultant economic outcomes.

 Information Revelation of Decentralized Crisis Management: Evidence from Natural Experiments on Mask Mandates

 We highlight the importance of signaling effects in determining whether public policy should be implemented at a decentralized or centralized level.
 For example, although a public policy may have the same direct effect if enacted at a state or county level, people may perceive these policies differently, leading to different indirect effects.
 We explore this mechanism using the patchwork of mask mandate orders in the U.S. from April to September 2020.
 State-wide mask mandates stimulate economic activity while also reducing COVID-19 case growth.
 Surprisingly, county-level mask mandates generally have the opposite effect, depressing economic activity.
 We argue that different unintended signaling effects can explain these differences in policy effects: households infer from county mask mandates that infection risks have increased in their local area and, therefore, socially distance more and spend less.
 In contrast, state mask mandates do not lead to similar local inferences, and thus overall, they stimulate the economy.

 SARS-CoV-2 seroprevalence and detection fraction in Utah urban populations from a probability-based sample